 I worked as an educator with the Avon Maitland District School Board for 15 years teaching students in the primary and intermediate grades, and working at the System level as a Coach supporting technology-enabled learning and teaching and literacy in K-12.
 During my career in AMDSB, I founded my own educational not-for-profit, Digital Human Library to connect students with experts around the world.
 Over the years I have founded a number of provincial educational initiatives, and one national level project and I’m always on the look out for new opportunities to create experiential learning opportunities for teachers and students.

 Today I work as an Education and Innovation Consultant, and I’m back in the classroom this year teaching Kindergarten for the AMDSB.
 My passion is connections-based learning and inspiring in others an appreciation of how our lives are continuously enriched through the process of learning.

 Short Professional Bio

-Leigh Cassell loves kids.
-She is an adventurer, edupreneur and partner in learning with teachers and students around the world.
-Leigh works full-time as an AMDSB Teaching and Learning Coach and she is the Founder & President of the Digital Human Library.
-Driven by her passion to inspire in others a love of learning, Leigh’s expertise is grounded in how we integrate technologies for the purpose of building relationships, developing 21st Century Competencies, designing new literacies and preparing students to succeed as next generation learners.
-Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, Founder of Ontario Edu Students’ Twitter Chat and Co-Founder of A Kids’ Guide to Canada.
+Leigh Cassell is an educator, adventurer, entrepreneur and partner in learning with teachers, students, businesses and NGOs around the world.
+Leigh is an Education and Innovation Consultant, and Founder and CEO at Digital Human Library.
+Driven by her passion to inspire in others a love of learning, Leigh’s work in education focuses on building relationships in ways that leverage digital technologies, develop global competencies, design new literacies, and prepare students to succeed as next generation learners.
+Leigh is an Apple Distinguished Educator, Microsoft Innovative Educator, Google Certified Educator, SMART Certified Interactive Teacher, and a Founding Partner of Live Learning Canada.